 Evesham has already realized benefits from the system, which has been in operation for almost a year.
-According to Maiellano, "We know right away what the trouble is and can determine if it is temporary or recurring.
+According to Rocco Maiellano, "We know right away what the trouble is and can determine if it is temporary or recurring.
 It has already eliminated a lot of overtime."
-He added that they have elim inated an average of six overtime maintenance trips per week and have saved \$700 per month in leased line fees with the new system.
+He added that they have eliminated an average of six overtime maintenance trips per week and have saved \$700 per month in leased line fees with the new system.

-Evesham feels that the autodialer and programmable controller combinations have proved to be a cost-effective way to get state-of-the-art, digital alarm reporting capability.
+Evesham feels that the Verbatim Gateway and Allen-Bradley programmable controller combinations have proved to be a cost-effective way to get state-ofthe-art, digital alarm reporting capability.
 The district now has a simple, but highly reliable and efficient system that they were able to purchase outright.